Frequently Asked Questions

 Please find a detailed description at the property page itself as there are different ways for Hillside Retreat/Nature Homes and the Original Maasai Lodge.

 For quite some time our Lodge was the only one, where people can spend their holidays while getting to know Maasai culture close up.
 Meanwhile competitors have built similar places without the social component, so that we decided to take the name ‘Original Maasai Lodge’.
-Be assured that every dollar you spend at our accommodations goes directly into Africa Amini Alama, which is a charitable organization supporting educational, medical and social projects.
+Be assured that every dollar you spend at our accommodation goes directly into Africa Amini Alama, which is a charitable organization supporting educational, medical and social projects.
 (More information under Our Impact‘.)

 The Hillside Retreat was built in 2012 and is placed on a little hill overlooking the surrounding area.
 It is a calm retreat where nature presents itself at its best.
 Not only here but also at the Nature Homes guests have seen giraffes walking by while sitting on the terrace.
 The Nature Homes, as the name already contains, are homes built into nature.
 All of them are surrounded by lots of acacia trees, very typical for Tanzania.